promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module3/README.md

 Remember that our ultimate goal in this workshop is to shut off the on-premises Object storage and free up storage resources.
 In a production environment, this would typically involve a &quot;cutover point&quot;, where there is momentary downtime to change over to the in-cloud Application server and the new storage, which in this workshop is the Amazon S3 bucket.
 However, there are usually new object being created while a migration occurs, or shortly after, requiring another incremental transfer copy before cutover.

-In the next module, you&#39;ll do one more incremental copy before the final cutover to the File Gateway share.
+In the next module, you&#39;ll do one more incremental copy before the final cutover to the Amazon S3.

 Go to [Module 4](../module4/).